What is Considered a Low GPA for Medical School? (+ Tips)

 Every strong application has a core story.
 The personal statement is where you introduce it.
 Who are you?
 What shaped your values?
 Why this path?
 You don’t need a dramatic trauma or heroic moment.
 You need a story that feels true.
 Your experiences, your reflections, your voice.

 And here’s the key: the rest of your application should reinforce the narrative you establish here.
-Your clinical work, your research, your letters—all of it should echo the same version of who you are and where you're headed.
+Your clinical work, your research, your letters of recommendation, all of it should echo the same version of who you are and where you're headed.

 Receive Convincing Letters of Recommendation